 The competition is open to all general surgery residents and surgical specialty residents.
 Medical students are not eligible.
 Having presented at the national level is not a disqualifier to submitting an abstract.

-Send two copies of each abstract to be presented (one blind copy with only the paper’s title for judging and one version with the principal author’s name, institution, phone, and e-mail address) to the SW PA Chapter Office by Friday, May 1st, 2020 The abstracts will be reviewed with a number being selected for presentation at the May 27th event.
-Each selected presenter will be notified shortly thereafter.
+Send two copies of each abstract to be presented (one blind copy with only the paper’s title for judging and one version with the principal author’s name, institution, phone, and e-mail address) to the SW PA Chapter Office by Monday, April 26, 2021.
+The abstracts will be reviewed with a number being selected for presentation at the May 17th event.
+Each selected presenter will be notified in early May.

 Presentations will be judged by a panel of surgeons with cash prizes awarded to the top three “Most Interesting Cases.”
 1st Place $500, 2nd Place $300, 3rd Place $200

 The “Most Interesting” case will be submitted for publication in the ACS Case Reviews in Surgery.

 The recently launched ACS Case Reviews in Surgery (ACS Case Reviews) publishes case reports in various surgical specialties six times a year.
 The content of each case report should be something of interest to practicing surgeons and describe experiences that may not be routinely seen or was treated in a unique fashion.
 Case reports that involve patients who have common surgical problems—where the clinical presentation and/or challenges of management produced knowledge and insights that have educational value—are also worthy of submission to ACS Case Reviews.
 Case reports will be reviewed with the understanding that the work has not been published by, and is not under consideration at, any other journal.
 All manuscripts are peer reviewed.